mk-fg/games/factorio/Moon_Logic/README.md

         Great mod on which Sandboxed LuaCombinator above was based itself.
 Long-deprecated by now.

-- Other programmable logic combinator mods, in no particular order
+- Other programmable logic combinator mods, in no particular order:

     - [LuaCombinator 3](https://mods.factorio.com/mod/LuaCombinator3) - successor to LuaCombinator 2.